Reloaded-Project/Reloaded-III/docs/index.md

 </div>

 The goal is to create a world where modders can focus on actually *modding* the games.
-Don't waste time making a whole mod loader & manager; focus on your game.

 ## Mod Management & Packaging